brimdata/zed/docs/formats/vng.md

 0
 ===
 ```
-To see the detailed ZST structure described as ZSON, you can use the `zst`
+To see the detailed VNG structure described as ZSON, you can use the `vng`
 command like this:
 ```
-zed dev dig section -Z 1 hello.zst
+zed dev dig section -Z 1 hello.vng
 ```
 which provides the Zed output (comments added with explanations):
 ```